SDCopy-App/SDCopyManual/README.md

 1. Format the disk with supported file system, like exFAT.
 1. Put a folder in disk named ```Target```.

-# Ejecting disks
+# Unplug disks

-* While scanning, copying (including the cancel confirming) and deleting, do not eject the disks operating.
+* While scanning, copying (including the cancel confirming) and deleting, do not unplug the disks operating.
-* While SMB server working, do not eject any disk mounted.
+* While SMB server or File Browser working, do not unplug any disk mounted.
 * It's ok to unplug the source disk / SD card reader / SD card directly before source scanning, after copying and after deletion.
 * It's ok to unplug the target disk before target scanning, after copying and after deletion.
 * In other cases, unplugging the disk directly will not damage the files in the device, but may cause the copying or deletion process to be unable to continue.